nationalarchives/da-ayr-design-documentation/architecture-design-records/006-Permissions-modelling.md

-While this seems to be the preferred approach, it will require further work, as the library in use for authentication -- [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/index.html) -- does not offer authorisation capabilities out the box.
+While this seems to be the preferred approach, it will require further work, as the library in use for authentication -- [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/index.html) -- does not offer authorisation integration out the box.
 Moreover, Django authorisation system would be completely bypassed, raising the question on whether Django would be the best framework for this type of setup.

 A hybrid approach is also possible, where Django authorisation system makes decision based on Keycloack authentication response.